Leonidus1995/farmer-prices-forecasting/Readme.md

 (ag_forest_fish_share_in_total_gdp) ×
 (total_govt_expenditure)

-After estimate missing values in 'govt_expenditure_on_ag_forest_fish' using the formula above, we were able to reduce the amount of missing data in feature 'govt_expenditure_on_ag_forest_fish' from 50.00% to 33.36%.
+Applying this approach reduced missingness in govt_expenditure_on_ag_forest_fish from 50.00% to 33.36%. **However, the imputed values diverged substantially from observed data, introducing considerable bias.
+Consequently, we reverted to the original values and explore alternative strategies for handling the remaining missing data.**

 Next, the other columns with high missing data have data for 118, 123, 129 countries out of 149 total.
 In order to reduce the amount of missingness in these columns, we tried to find the common countries that have missing data for all these columns.

 Unfortunately, there was limited overlap among these columns in terms of countries with missing data.

-**Due to the high sparsity in the producer_price column, we opted to remove it from the dataset.
-Instead, we will focus on forecasting the producer_price_index, which offers more consistent coverage across countries and years.**
+**Moreover, due to the high sparsity in the 'producer_price' column, we opted to remove it from the dataset.
+Instead, we will focus on forecasting the 'producer_price_index', which offers more consistent coverage across countries and years.**

 Additionally, we excluded FDI-related columns from the dataset owing to their substantial missingness.
 However, to retain some measure of foreign investment relevance, we derived a new feature: value_added_aff_per_total_fdi, calculated as the ratio of value_added_ag_forest_fish to total_fdi_inflows for each country-year pair.
 Both input variables have relatively high data availability, making the resulting ratio more reliable.
 This new feature serves as an indicator of how the agriculture, forestry, and fisheries sectors contribute to the national economy in relation to foreign direct investment.